-Parrot dust is a common issue for all owners.
-Although most types of bird species can produce dust, some are more prone to it than others.
-For example, parrots that have an oil-based coating on their feathers will produce very little dust.
-Those with power-based coatings will produce far more.
-The key to dealing with parrot dust is maintenance.
+Most bird species produce dust.
+Parrots with an oil-based coating on their feathers will produce less dust, while those with power-based coatings will produce more dust.
+The key to dealing with bird dust is ongoing maintenance.

-To reduce parrot dust, you need to regularly bathe your parrot and wipe down any dust around the home.
-A cleaning routine should be performed every 1-2 weeks with a damp cloth and disinfectant.
-You can also help your parrot shower, wipe it down with a towel, or use a spray bottle.
-This contains the dust and encourages the parrot to preen itself more often.
-If you have allergies, asthma, or a very dusty parrot, be sure to invest in a HEPA air filter.
+To reduce parrot dust, encourage your parrot to bathe regularly.
+You can help your parrot wash, wipe it down with a towel, or use a spray bottle.
+This reduces the dust and encourages the parrot to preen itself more often.
+If you have allergies, asthma, or a very dusty parrot, get a HEPA air filter.
 Clean and dust your home regularly.

 Why Is My Parrot So Dusty?

-To some extent, all birds create “feather dust.”
-For some types, they even have what is known as “powder downs.”
-This is a collection of specialized feathers that are located underneath the ordinary feathers.
-They are a very fine layer that sits very close to the skin.
-When combined with the tougher exterior feathers, this down works as insulation to keep the bird warm.
+All birds create feather dust.
+For some types, they even have what is known as powder downs.
+This is a collection of specialized feathers that are located underneath ordinary feathers.
+They’re a fine layer that sits close to the skin.
+When combined with the tougher exterior feathers, this down works as insulation to keep the parrot warm.

-Powder downs create a heavy amount of feather dust as they renew themselves.
-Your parrot might be very dusty because that’s natural for it.
+Powder downs create a substantial amount of feather dust as they renew themselves.
 In the wild, this dust would be carried away by the wind or naturally get lost in the flora around the parrot.
-In the home, it’s more of an issue.
+In the home, it can be an issue.

 Can You Stop A Parrot From Being Dusty?

-However, parrot dust is much like animal hair; it gets everywhere in a home.
-Since it’s white or grey in appearance, it will stick out on dark surfaces.
+However, parrot dust is much like animal hair in that it gets everywhere in a home.
+Since it’s white or grey in appearance, it will show clearly on dark surfaces.
 This may include:

 - Wooden flooring